makovako/portfolio/src/content/cliutilities/urd.md

 type: cliutilities
 ---

 After canceling a podcast called **user error**, I wanted to download and archive all of the episodes.
-Unfortunately, the rss feed didn't contain everything, so I had to parse their website for aditional download links.
-That information is saved in the repo and and is read by another script for just downloading the mp3s.
+Unfortunately, the rss feed didn't contain everything, so I had to parse their website for additional download links.
+That information is saved in the repo and is read by another script for just downloading the mp3s.